Hallstatt

 The Alpine Zoo (Alpenzoo)

-At 750m elevation, it’s Europe’s highest zoo, specializing in Alpine species.
-Eagles, lynx, ibex in natural habitat settings. €12 entry, takes 2-3 hours.
-The cable car ride up offers excellent city views.
+At 750m elevation, it’s Europe’s highest zoo, specializing in Alpine species such as eagles, lynx, and ibex in natural habitat settings.
+Entry costs €12 and takes 2-3 hours.
+Additionally, the cable car ride up offers excellent city views.

 Hofburg Imperial Palace